-This will help avoid fraud in the media buying industry.
-Presently there are middlemen who absorb some of the funds paid by advertisers.
+That will help avoid fraud in the media buying industry.
+Presently some middlemen receive some of the funds paid by advertisers.
 A blockchain will capture where the money is going and allow payments to go to the appropriate publishers responsible for ad placement.10

 The transportation industry covers a wide range of commerce, such as with the food and beverage supply chain.

-Penske, a transport company providing truck leasing, rentals, and logistics, recognizes the benefits to their customers that are provided by the use of blockchain.
+Penske, a transport company providing truck leasing, rentals, and logistics, recognizes the benefits to their customers that are afforded by the use of blockchain.

-Early in 2018, they became a member of the Blockchain in Transport Alliance (BiTA) so that they can learn about solutions for better transport efficiency.11
+Early in 2018, they became members of the Blockchain in Transport Alliance (BiTA) to learn about solutions for better transport efficiency.11

 Police Stations from various neighborhoods can have their data shared.
 Blockchain can provide a secure system allowing sensitive data to be accessible only by authorized personnel.
 The log of access dates, and by whom, would become a permanent record within the blockchain.